NiGitaMyrGit/Lang_assignment5/README.md

 This is the repository for the fifth assignment in the course Language Analytics from the bachelors elective course Cultural Data Science at Aarhus University

 ## 1. Contributions
 The code was written independently by me.
+**Help Sources**
+freeCodeCamp.org: "Natural Language Processing with spaCy & Python - Course for Beginners" https://www.youtube.com/watch?v=dIUTsFT2MeQ

 ## 2. Methods
 As your everyday linguist, I wanted to test out what the extension and limits of current models are, when trying having to a Danish conversation manuscript.
 The transcript provided as a textfile 'anne_og_beate.txt' in the folder ```in```.
 T I have used the Danish spaCy model `nlp = spacy.load("da_core_news_sm")` to perform POS-tagging and dependency Parsing.
 Part-Of-Speech (POS) tagging is a grammatical tagging of lexemes.
 Dependency Parsing is a Natural Language Processing (NLP) texhnique that analyse the grammatical *structures* of the syntax, and how the words in a sentence depend on each other and form a structure.
 The dependy parsing both POS-tag, gives a dependy label and a head token.
-For the sentiment analysis I have implented [Sentida](https://github.com/Guscode/Sentida), a Danish sentiment analysis tool.
+For the sentiment analysis I have implented [Sentida](https://github.com/Guscode/Sentida), a Danish sentiment analysis tool, which provide a positive score (<0.0 or a negative score >0.0)
 To convert the `.txt-file` to a dataframe the pandas command `pd.DataFrame()` was used.

 ### 2.1 Data